Cinimex/mq-java-exporter/README.md

 #### Units
 <sub><sup> [Back to TOC.](#table-of-contents) </sup></sub><br/>
+This section provides a description of metric units.<br/>
 ["Metric and label naming"](https://prometheus.io/docs/practices/naming/#metric-and-label-naming) article by Prometheus states that metrics "...should use base units (e.g. seconds, bytes, meters - not milliseconds, megabytes, kilometers)".
 But it is not usefull for using IBM MQ exporter.
 So the exporter has following list of units:

 <table>